OpenNewsLabs/c-span_opened_captions_server/README.md

 ## Connnect to google docs / Apps script
 how would I connect this to the google doc?

-so you can create your google apps script that just query this server every minute and append the data
+so you can create your google apps script that just query this server every minute and append the data.

-as npr did you run that time trigger which is like a cron that pulls this server we just created.
+[as npr did](https://github.com/nprapps/debates/blob/master/google_apps_scripts/main.js) you run that time trigger which is like a cron that pulls this server we just created.

+(This part, the google app script to connect to the google doc, is still a work in progress)

 ### intermedia server
 for buffering the text.